Dick Simpson (politician): Books authored

 Simpson has been an author or co-author of more than twenty books.
 These include:

 Articles

-Simpson has published in excess of 100 journal articles, magazine articles, book chapters, and book reviews.
+Simpson has published hundreds of journal articles, magazine articles, opinion pieces, book chapters, and book reviews.
 Simpson was, for three years, a monthly op-ed columnist for the Chicago Journal, and was subsequently a monthly columnist for the Chicago Sun-Times.
 He also formerly was co-editor of the Illinois Political Science Review.